 4 Even so, Lord, quickly come,

 Bring thy final harvest home;

 In thy presence to abide;

 Jot a note in the “Leave a reply” spot below.

 If you like these articles and want to help them continue, please subscribe.
 Here’s what happens when you subscribe:

-1) You instantly get access to free resources — downloadable goodies — to help you with the songs I post every week.
+1) You instantly get access to free resources at “The Music Box” — downloadable goodies — to help you with the songs I post every week.

-2) You will receive a brief email head’s up when I post a new song.
+2) You will receive a cheerful brief email head’s up each time I post a new song.

-PLEASE SUBSCRIBE!
-Just click “Get The Music Box” button [below] for quick details.
+Just click “Get The Music Box” button and fill in one blank.
 It will take a few seconds.
 Super easy – barely an inconvenience.